Published 28 March 2020 | Updated 1 July 2021

-To change the spread of ordinary hours of work for individual employees working remotely, employers don’t need to agree with a majority of their employees.
+To change the spread of ordinary hours of work for individual employees working remotely, employers didn't need to agree with a majority of their employees.

 Continuous working hours

-From the first full pay period on or after 22 December 2020, employees working remotely can agree with their employer to not work their ordinary hours continuously.
+From the first full pay period on or after 22 December 2020, employees working remotely could agree with their employer to not work their ordinary hours continuously.

 Start and finish times for part-time employees working remotely

-From the first full pay period on or after 22 December 2020, employers and part-time employees don’t need to agree on their start and finish times when working remotely if they have already agreed:
+From the first full pay period on or after 22 December 2020, employers and part-time employees didn't need to agree on their start and finish times when working remotely if they had already agreed:

-- that the employee can pick their own start and finish times, or
+- that the employee could pick their own start and finish times, or

 - to start and finish within a specific range of times.

-From the first full pay period on or after 22 December 2020, employers don’t need to roster continuous hours for a part-time employee if:
+From the first full pay period on or after 22 December 2020, employers didn't need to roster continuous hours for a part-time employee if:

-- it has been agreed between the employer and employee that the work doesn’t need to be undertaken continuously, and
+- it had been agreed between the employer and employee that the work didn't need to be undertaken continuously, and

-- the employee is given at least 3 hours work on that shift.
+- the employee was given at least 3 hours work on that shift.

 Meal and rest breaks when working remotely

-From the first full pay period on or after 22 December 2020, employees working remotely are entitled to their usual Award breaks according to their hours of work.
+From the first full pay period on or after 22 December 2020, employees working remotely were entitled to their usual award breaks according to their hours of work.

-If the employer agrees, an employee can take any meal or rest break at any time that suits their personal circumstances.
-For example, an employee working more than 5 hours can take their break after the first 5 hours of work.
+If the employer agreed, an employee could take any meal or rest break at any time that suited their personal circumstances.
+For example, an employee working more than 5 hours could take their break after the first 5 hours of work.

-If the employer agrees, an employee can alter their meal or rest breaks to suit their personal circumstances.
-For example, an employee who is entitled to a 30 – 60 minute meal break can take 3 breaks of 20 minutes.
+If the employer agreed, an employee could alter their meal or rest breaks to suit their personal circumstances.
+For example, an employee who was entitled to a 30 – 60 minute meal break could take 3 breaks of 20 minutes.

 Hours of work for full-time and part-time employees

-Under Schedule I, some employers can temporarily reduce full-time and part-time employees’ ordinary hours of work for a specified period.
+Under Schedule I, some employers could temporarily reduce full-time and part-time employees' ordinary hours of work for a specified period.

-From the first full pay period on or after 1 July 2020, employers can only use these reduction in hours provisions if they’d already used them before 30 June 2020.
-Other employers need to follow the normal rules about hours of work in the Clerks Award.
-See Hours of work, breaks and rosters for more information.
+From the first full pay period on or after 1 July 2020, employers could only use these reduction-in-hours provisions if they'd already used them before 30 June 2020.
+Other employers needed to follow the normal rules about hours of work in the Clerks Award.

-Employers who have already temporarily reduced their employees' hours under Schedule I can continue to temporarily reduce their permanent employees' hours of work to:
+Employers who had already temporarily reduced their employees' hours under Schedule I could continue to temporarily reduce their permanent employees' hours of work to: